levelost/steamzero/README.md

 Steam achivements statistics script.

 ## Usage
-Copy file [steamzero.html](https://github.com/levelost/steamzero/releases/download/v0.08/steamzero.html) to your computer and open it in the browser (Chrome, Filefox, Opera, Yandex).
+Copy file [steamzero.html](https://github.com/levelost/steamzero/releases/download/v0.09/steamzero.html) to your computer and open it in the browser (Chrome, Filefox, Opera, Yandex).
 Script works with public accounts only.

 If you want to see the human-readable code, open the file [/debug/index.html](https://github.com/levelost/steamzero/blob/master/debug/index.html).

 ## History
+### v0.09
+* Added information about recent games.
+* Redesigned statistics.
+* Display of digits and dates now corresponds to locale.
 ### v0.08
 * Round persision fix.
 * Achievements table sorting.